 One even joked that he’s waiting for commercials promoting a fictional beer, “toasted lager light,”—a dig at Anheuser-Busch’s vast assortment of light beer, most notably Bud Light.

-Paul Leone, executive director of the New York State Brewers Association, said the news wasn’t surprising considering the the recent local craft beer boom, adding that this was the largest purchase of a craft brewery in the state.
+Paul Leone, executive director of the New York State Brewers Association, said the news wasn’t surprising considering the recent local craft beer boom, adding that this was the largest purchase of a craft brewery in the state.

 “With our craft beer growth in New York State, consolidation is expected,” he said.
 “I’m sure Blue Point did this with the best intentions.”